Ereshkigall666/IMG2TXT/README.md

 ## Requirements

 - Python >= 3.8 and < 3.11 (if you want to use the Kraken engine: Python3.11 is supported with Tesseract)
+- Tesseract (for the tesseract engine)

+### Python dependencies

 - pdf2image==1.16.3
 - PyPDF2==3.0.1